Jump directly to main navigation Jump directly to content Jump to sub navigation

 The Department of Evolutionary Genetics studies the genetic history of humans, apes and other organisms.
 We are interested in both the forces that affect the genome directly, such as mutation and recombination, and in the effects of selection and population history.

-The department consists of four tenured faculty members: Svante Pääbo, Mark Stoneking, Janet Kelso and Matthias Meyer; and two non-tenured members: Ben Peter and Benjamin Vernot.
+The department consists of three tenured faculty members: Svante Pääbo, Janet Kelso and Matthias Meyer; and four non-tenured members: Ben Peter, Benjamin Vernot, Mateja Hajdinjak and Hugo Zeberg.

 Genome Projects